RyanScottLewis/dsl/README.md

 #### Advanced

-If the last argument is a Hash, the keys will be transformed into an `underscore`d String, then into a Symbol.
+If the last argument is a Hash, the keys will be transformed into an `underscore`'d String, then into a Symbol.
-If the key does not start with an at (`@`) character, we will prepend one to it.
+If the key does not start with an "at" (`@`) character, we will prepend one to it.
 This means you can set class variables as well by using `:@@class_iv`, if you /really/ wanted. `:foo` and `:@foo` are equivalent.
 Each key is then defined as an instance variable on the DSL instance with the object given as the value.
 All other arguments will be passed to the `initialize` method of the DSL instance.